mpieva/mapAD/Readme.md

 an hommage to Udo Stenzel's "R-Candy", in which tradition it stands, and Rust, the programming language used for this project.
 This work depends heavily on the excellent [rust-bio](https://rust-bio.github.io/) crate.

-The first versions will basically be re-implementations of BWA (FM-index with backtracking and lower-bound pruning of the search space).
+Thrust is based on the bidirectional FMD-index ([Li, 2012](https://academic.oup.com/bioinformatics/article/28/14/1838/218887)) with backtracking and lower-bound pruning of the search space.
 Improved algorithms and error models will be incorporated step by step as needed.

-As of now, it's not quite clear whether or not to prefer a rather simple approach (as used in bisulfite sequencing) to the ancient DNA damage problem over a more complex error model.
+Ancient DNA damage models can be included via the `SequenceDifferenceModel` trait.

 ## Build and Install